frimtec/secure-sms-proxy/README.md

 ![Deactivated PAssist](app/src/main/res/mipmap-hdpi/ic_launcher.png)

-As Google strongly restricts the use of SMS permissions for applications on the Play-Store, S2SMP provides a API for third party applications to send and receive SMS to specific phone numbers via a secure SMS proxy.
+As Google strongly restricts the use of SMS permissions for applications in the Play-Store, S2SMP provides a API for third party applications to send and receive SMS to specific phone numbers via a secure SMS proxy.
 Each application that wants to send/receive SMS to a phone number can register itself on S2SMP.
-S2SMP asks the user for permission if the requesting application is allowed to send/receive SMS from and to the requested phone number.
+S2SMP asks the user for permission, whether the requesting application is allowed to send/receive SMS from and to the requested phone number or not.
 All SMS exchanged with third party applications are strongly encrypted.

 Beside SMS permissions, S2SMP does not request any other permissions to ensure the integrity and security of S2SMP.

 ## Installation
-S2SMP cannot be offered on Google-Play as Google does only allow applications using SMS permissions for very rare cases.
+S2SMP cannot be offered on Google-Play as Google does only allow applications using SMS permissions in very special cases.

 ### Install pre build APK
 You can download the APK file from the [GitHub release page](https://github.com/frimtec/secure-sms-proxy/releases).
-To install the APK you need to disable "Play Protect" in "Google Play" for the time of the installation (don't forget to re-enable "Play Protect" after the installation).
+To install the APK you eventually need to disable "Play Protect" in "Google Play" for the time of the installation (don't forget to re-enable "Play Protect" after the installation).
 This is only required for the first installation.
 Updates can be installed with "Play Protect" enabled.

 ### Self build